invenia/blog/_posts/JuliaLangFeatures.md

 and the ability to dispatch on the types themselves (rather than just instances).
 We will talk about both the common use of traits on types, and also the very interesting (but less common) use of traits on functions.
-The latter of which is an emergent feature of functions being instances of singleton types.
+The latter is an emergent feature of functions being instances of singleton types.

 There are many other features that are similarly emergent, which are not discussed in this post.
 For example, creating a vector using `Int[]` is actually just an overload of `getindex`, and constructors are overloads of `(::Type{<:T}()`.